Riyazmk1995/Prompt_Engineering/README.md

 ## Prompt Engineering Techniques

-Explore our extensive list of prompt engineering techniques, ranging from basic to advanced:
+Explore our extensive list of prompt engineering techniques, ranging from basic to advanced explained pratically in jupyter notebooks:

 ### 🌱 Fundamental Concepts